MarketSquare/robotframework-tidy/CONTRIBUTING.md

 ```

 Helper script will also add `docs/source/transformers/TRANSFORMER-NAME.rst` file.
 You can add full documentation
-of your transformer example together with more usage examples and possible configurations.
+of your transformer together with more usage examples and possible configurations.
 Refer to other transformers documentation
-for used syntax (but your documentation engine use sphinx under the hood with alabaster theme and sphinx_tabs.tabs plugin).
+for used syntax (our documentation engine use sphinx under the hood with alabaster theme and sphinx_tabs.tabs plugin).
+Documentation
+will be rendered on merge with the master branch, but you can generate your local version using `make.bat` script in docs directory.

 Robotidy uses Robot Framework parsing api for visiting robot source files (parsed as ast trees).
 Visit [this](https://robot-framework.readthedocs.io/en/master/autodoc/robot.api.html#module-robot.api.parsing)
 page to learn more.
 You can modify visited node (for example change the value of the node or replace some of the child tokens).
 Transformers inherit from `ModelTransform` parent class that requires you to return node from visitor method - if you return None
 it will remove node from your file.
-Documentation will be rendered on merge with the master branch, but you can generate your local version
-using `make.bat` script in docs directory.

 See examples of creating external transformer [here](https://robotidy.readthedocs.io/en/latest/external_transformers.html).
 The same logic
 can be used for internal transformers.